NASA SEWP V | Solutions to Enterprise-Wide Procurement:

 SEWP consists of over 140 pre-competed Prime Contract Holders, including more than 110 small businesses.
 SEWP contracts offer a vast selection and wide range of commercial advanced technology, including, desktops and servers, IT peripherals, network equipment, storage systems, security tools, software products, cloud based services, telecommunication, Health IT, video conferencing systems and other IT and Audio-Visual products along with product based services such as installation, maintenance and other services related to in-scope products to all Federal Agencies (including Department of Defense) and their approved support service contractors.

 NASA is currently on the 5th iteration of the SEWP contract.
-Awards for the current SEWP V contract were made in May of 2015.
-SEWP V is a 5-year base contract with an option to extend for an additional 5-years.
-The 5-year base contract expires on April 30, 2020 and the 5-year option will extend the contract to April 30, 2025.
+Awards for the current SEWP V contract were made in May of 2015, and the duration of the contract will run from May 1, 2015 to April 30, 2025.

 The scope of the NASA SEWP GWAC covers a broad range of IT hardware, such as laptops, servers, tablets, peripherals, network equipment, storage systems, software products, cloud based services, telecommunications, security tools, as well as product-centric services such as installation, training, engineering, and maintenance services.